yast/yast.github.io/doc/code-review.md

 Code Review Rules
 -----------------
 There are three levels of comments: Required, Nice to Have, Nitpicking.
-These items come from our experience with reviewing Yast code.
+These items come from our experience with reviewing YaST code.

 Obviously, what is Required or Nice to Have can slightly change depending on the current phase of development.
 During global refactoring, we are more